Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

       insecure_skip_verify: true
 ```

-Fill in the \<Hostname\> field with the hostname of your cluster.
+Fill in the `<Hostname>` field with the hostname of your cluster.
 This would preferably be a DNS record associated with one or more floating IP addresses from the cluster.

 **Important Note**: In order to use the metrics API, your cluster must have authentication disabled on the endpoint.
 Please reach out to your Qumulo Systems Engineer or Success Manager if this has not been done.

-<h1>Installing and Configuring Grafana</h1>
+# Installing and Configuring Grafana

 Follow the Prometheus documentation for integrating with Grafana found [here](https://prometheus.io/docs/visualization/grafana/) in order to get Grafana up and running with Prometheus.
 Follow the Grafana documentation for integrating alerts with notification systems found [here](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) in order to receive notifications when alerts are triggered.

-<h1>Examples</h1>
+# Examples

-<h2>Create a Throughput Graph</h2>
+## Create a Throughput Graph

 ![Example Throughput Graph](administrator-guide/images/prometheus-grafana-setup-example-throughput-graph.png)